 The Health and Safety Plan (HASP) takes into account the specific hazards inherent in conducting the off-site RI, and presents the minimum requirements which are to be met by Environmental Business Consultants (EBC), its subcontractors, and other personnel in order to avoid and, if necessary, protect against health and/or safety hazards.
-A HASP has been prepared and is provided in Attachment C of this work plan.
+A HASP has been prepared and is provided in electronic form in Attachment D of this work plan.